 That whistle or gunshot literally shoots adrenaline thoughout your body!
 After a few minutes, the pace slows and runners fall into their own rhythms.
 I know I just dive into my own world of music and the faint sound of my pounding feet.

 Running itself is a monotonous feat for the feet.
 Without music or words to carry my mind away, I have problems with sticking with it.
 I need diversion.
 Today the Shreveport scenery was beautiful (and sticky) in the early morning sun.

 We ran the route through the downtown area along the Red River, that is, as we cut our way through the thick, wet air.
 Did I mention it was humid?

 Typically, around the halfway point, the mental battle begins.

-Around the halfway point, the adrenaline from the start has worn off and, at least in my case, the pain and weariness begins to emerge.
+All that adrenaline from the start has worn off and, at least in my case, the pain and weariness begins to emerge.
 It is here the head game begins.
-I must train my brain to override my body to will it to keep going.
+I must train my brain to override my body and will it to keep going.

 At this point, it’s time to pick out someone to catch, or aim to catch, and push through.
 Then finally, when the finish line is in sight, cheers from strangers bring us all home.